StackVista/stackstate-docs/use/stackstate-ui/views/create_edit_views.md

 ## Delete or edit a view

 {% hint style="info" %}
-* It's not recommended to delete or edit views created by StackPacks.
+* It isn't recommended to delete or edit views created by StackPacks.
 When doing so, you will get a warning that the view is locked.
 If you proceed anyway the issue needs to be resolved when upgrading the StackPack that created the view.
 * Note that changes made to a view will be applied for all users.
 {% endhint %}